 Using hourly, publicly available data, Synapse examined the impact of solar on energy benefits.
 From 2014-2019, behind-the-meter solar created $1.1 billion in energy benefits in the six New England states.
 These include savings resulting from purchasing less electricity, as well as savings due to lower overall electricity prices.
 We estimate that solar contributed to $87 million in public health benefits, and reduced CO2 emissions by 4.6 million metric tons, equivalent to taking one million cars off of the road.

 Synapse provided expert advice on and analysis of energy efficiency programs offered by New Jersey's Clean Energy Program for the New Jersey Division of Rate Counsel.
 We reviewed, analyzed, and commented on various energy efficiency-related matters, including the state-administered programs’ designs and budgets, avoided energy supply cost estimates, cost-benefit analyses, energy savings protocols updates, and fiscal year budget proposals.
 We also reviewed and commented on New Jersey Energy Master Plans, a three-year energy efficiency program plan called the Comprehensive Resource Analysis, and various proposals associated with the new energy efficiency program framework including program delivery structure, program design, performance incentives, and cost recovery.

-Synapse is providing expert testimony and analysis to Sierra Club in Duke Energy Indiana’s Fuel Adjustment Cost (FAC) dockets for the year 2020.
+Synapse is providing expert testimony and analysis to support Sierra Club in Duke Energy Indiana’s Fuel Adjustment Cost (FAC) dockets for the period of September 2019 through May 2020.